joseph-behrens/udacity-log-analysis/README.md

 ### Design

-- All SQL queries are organzied into functions.
+- There is a function used for making queries that takes in the database name and query string.
+This is to make it easier to add other reports later.
-- The functions are called in order of the requriements list and the output is assigned to respective variables.
-This was done to make it easier to manipulate the output when presenting it to the screen.
+- The printing functions are called in order of the requriements list.
+Each print function calls the query function and outputs its report.
-- The print statements to output the returned info from the queries fromat the strings from the variables into a readable fashion for the end user.
-- The time module is imported to allow conversion of the datetime from SQL into a friendly string of Month DayNumber, Year -- example January 1, 2018.
-Without this the time was formatted as 01-01-2018.
+- There are two views that are used to make the query calls cleaner.

 ---

-### Prerequisites
+### Running the Application

 - It is recommended to run the application from a preconfigured Vagrant virtual machine that contains Python and PostgreSQL pre-installed.
     1. To install Vagrant you will first need to download and install [Virtual Box](https://www.virtualbox.org/wiki/Downloads)
     2. Download and install [Vagrant](https://www.vagrantup.com/downloads.html)
-    3. Clone or download the Vagrant virtual machine from [Github](https://github.com/joseph-behrens/fullstack-nanodegree-vm)
+    3. Clone or download this repo.
-    4. Open a command shell and navigate to the "vagrant" folder in the cloned repo and run `vagrant up` .
+    4. Open a command shell and navigate to the folder where you cloned the repo and run `vagrant up` .
 This will take a few minutes the first time you run it.
     5. Once the machine is running run `vagrant ssh` from the same directory to log in to the computer.
-    6. Download the [News database creation script](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) and extract it to the vagrant directory on your computer.
-This folder is synced with the Vagrant virtual machine you ssh'ed into.
-    7. In the Vagrant VM's ssh connection create the database by running `psql -d news -f`
+    6. To run the application from the vagrant ssh session run `python /vagrant/log-analysis.py`

-- If you prefer to not use Vagrant, you can download [Python](https://www.python.org/downloads/) and install it onto your own computer.
+- If you prefer to not use Vagrant.
+    1. Download [Python](https://www.python.org/downloads/) and install it onto your own computer.
-- [PostgreSQL](https://www.postgresql.org/download/) will also be required if you decided to run without Vagrant.
+    2. [PostgreSQL](https://www.postgresql.org/download/) will also be required if you decided to run without Vagrant.
-- This application requires psycopg2 to be installed.
+    3. This application requires psycopg2 to be installed.
 This is used to make connections to the database from Python.
-    1. First, ensure [pip](https://pip.pypa.io/en/stable/installing/) is installed
+        - First, ensure [pip](https://pip.pypa.io/en/stable/installing/) is installed
-    2. Then from your command shell run `pip install psycop2` .
+        - Then from your command shell run `pip install psycop2-binary` .
+    4. Clone or download this repository to your computer.
+    5. Open a command shell and navigate to the directory you saved to.
+    6. Create the news database by running `psql -d news -f newsdata.sql`
+    7. Create the SQL views by running `psql -d news -f create-views.sql`
+    8. Run the application using `python log-analysis.py`

 ---

 ### Views

-- This application uses two SQL views but it builds them from within the application.
-There is error handling in place in case the view already exists when the application is started.
+This application uses two SQL views that are used by the report printing queries.

-- The first view is:
+1. The first view pulls together a list of all the articles and how many page views each article has:
     ```sql
     create view top_articles as
         select articles.title, articles.author, count(log.id)